ivanhofer/typesafe-i18n/README.md

 You can pass [options](#options) to the generator by creating a `.typesafe-i18n.json` file in the root of your workspace, or by passing it as an argument to the `typesafeI18n` plugin.

-The rollup plugin has an advantage over the node-process, since it can also be used to optimize the translations.
+The rollup plugin has an advantage over the node-process, since it can also be used to optimize the translations for your production bundle.

 Currently implemented optimizations: